tealina/tealina/packages/tealina-doc-types/README.md

-The output type of `tealina gdoc`, it is designed for transformation tools.
+API document type designed for transformation tools

 #### Pre-knowledge

-> There's a package call [tealina](https://www.npmjs.com/package/tealina), it offer some cli commands make develop API server more easier, one of the command is `tealina gdoc`, it generate a `doc.json` file according the api.d.ts
+> There's a package call [tealina](https://www.npmjs.com/package/tealina), it offer some CLI commands make create API service more easier, one of the command is `tealina gdoc`, it generate a `doc.json` file.

 ### Install